stashed/docs/docs/guides/latest/workloads/daemonset.md

 section_menu_id: guides
 ---

-# Backup and Restore DaemonSet's Data
+# Backup and Restore Volumes of a DaemonSet

-This guide will show you how to use Stash to backup and restore DaemonSet's data.
+This guide will show you how to use Stash to backup and restore volumes of a DaemonSet.

 ## Before You Begin